Agent API (window.midas)

 const result = await window.midas.reports.addModelSummary('report_001', 'model_001');

-// result.data: { reportId, addedText, elementId?, statsElementId?, anovaTypeIElementId?, anovaTypeIIIElementId?, predictionIntervalsElementId? }
+// result.data: { reportId, addedText, elementId?, statsElementId?, anovaTypeIElementId?, anovaTypeIIIElementId?, groupStatisticsElementId?, tukeyHSDElementId?, predictionIntervalsElementId?, blupElementId? }

-// - elementId: id of the coefficient or Feature Importance DataTableElement (RF: only when featureImportances is non-empty)
+// - elementId: id of the coefficient / Feature Importance / ANOVA Table data_table element (RF: only when featureImportances is non-empty)

-// anovaTypeIElementId / anovaTypeIIIElementId / predictionIntervalsElementId are Linear Regression only
+// - anovaTypeIElementId / anovaTypeIIIElementId / predictionIntervalsElementId: Linear Regression only

 reports.addGraph(reportId, config)